mzhao1599/tda-sen12flood/README.md

 ```

 ### Hardware
-Experiments were run on an NVIDIA Titan XP.
+Experiments were run on an NVIDIA Titan XP with CUDA 11.7.